-Note: Acalog server could not be reached.
-Displaying last known data.

 The geography department participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Over the past several years the department, in cooperation with the Career Development Center, has sponsored preprofessional internships in a variety of natural resource and planning agencies, consulting firms, and community organizations.
 In some internships, students are paid for their work.

 To meet requirements for graduate study, students with majors or minors in geography should select supplementary courses from the social sciences, the natural sciences, and the humanities and fine arts in consultation with their department advisors.
-It is also desirable that students preparing for graduate study take an advanced GIS course (e.g., GEOG 364 - GIS and Community Partnerships, GEOG 365 - Urban GIS, GEOG 366 - GIS for Global Urban Environments, or GEOG 368 - Health GIS), GEOG 377 - Qualitative Research Methods, and one of the 400-level research seminars in the department.
+It is also desirable that students preparing for graduate study take an advanced GIS course (e.g., GEOG 364 - GIS and Community Partnerships, GEOG 365 - Urban GIS, GEOG 366 - GIS for Global Urban Environments, or GEOG 368 - Health GIS), GEOG 377 - Qualitative Research Methods in Geography, and one of the 400-level research seminars in the department.

 For other opportunities in related areas of study, see the catalog description of urban studies, international studies, environmental studies, computer science, community and global health, and various area studies programs.